 A good charcoal grill will offer a good-sized grilling grate, and a large bottom drum to give you plenty of room to manoeuvre your coals.
 It should also have a vent for ventilation and temperature control, and a solid lid to offer crucial insulation.

-Charcoal grills do tend to be the most simple and fuss-free varieties of BBQ out there, but the quality really does come down to the build.
+Charcoal grills do tend to be the most simple and fuss-free varieties of BBQ out there (learn how to use them here), but the quality really does come down to the build.
 Cheaper models can be lacking here, with slightly pricier grills often offering excellent heat insulation to help provide stable and consistent grilling temperatures.

 Another grill, another Weber.
 Despite their longstanding history of producing high-quality, reliable machines, they also offer extremely affordable models too.
 The Performer Deluxe is the perfect example of just that.

 Although strictly speaking a charcoal grill, the Weber Performer Deluxe is perfect for beginners as it also offers a gas ignition for your coals, just to help get things going.